joelgardner/bnb-book-blog-app/Post2.md

 `./node_modules/.bin/babel-node src/index.js`

-You should see that the server is now `Listening on port 3001.`  Try running `curl localhost:3001`.
+You should see that the server is now `Listening on port 3001.`  Try running `curl localhost:3001?a=1\&b=2`.
+You'll see that 1 + 2 is in fact 3.
 Woohoo!

-You might be thinking: "that's a lot of work to get a Node app with `import` statements up and running."
+You might be thinking: "that's a lot of work to get a Node app up and running."
 Definitely.
-And it's part of the boilerplate I mentioned in Part #1, except we don't have `create-react-app` holding our hands to run it on the server.
+And it's part of the boilerplate I mentioned in Part #1, except this time we don't have `create-react-app` holding our hand to run it on the server.
 But, once it's done, it's done, and we can add commands to our `package.json`'s `scripts` property to make life easier:

 ```json
 "babel": "./node_modules/.bin/babel src --out-dir out",